Reuben Brown House: Colonial era

 The house was built in 1725 by the town saddler, Reuben Brown.
 There is also a strong tradition that the house was the home of Peter Bulkeley, which is why the house is often referred to as the Peter Bulkeley / Reuben Brown House.
 The date attributed to Peter Bulkeley is 1667, which also marks the date of his marriage to Rebecca Wheeler.
 The evidence is still unclear whether or not the Bulkeleys built the house some 300 years ago.
 What historians can conclude is that the house was either completely updated or built by Reuben Brown in 1725.
 Most of the house's present features were typical for houses built in the period from 1700 to 1730, which is why Reuben Brown is given most of the credit for the house.
 Brown built the house to include a harness shop and a barn, as he was a saddler.
 An original patriot, Brown helped equip the Concord Minutemen who fought in the Battles of Lexington and Concord in 1775.

 On the morning of April 19, 1775, the town was awakened by the town bell and a discharged gun that warned the townspeople the redcoats were coming.
 Reuben Brown, under the order of Major John Buttrick, galloped down Lexington road to report the news of the massacre in Lexington and the approach of the enemy.
 In all Brown rode more than 100 miles through the woods of the North Shore to Boston and back to Concord.
 Brown reported back to Major Buttrick as the Concord Minutemen prepared to face the British regulars.
 As the British marched out of Concord, it was Reuben Brown's house they targeted first by looting his liveries and then by setting his barn on fire to destroy any supplies that could be used against them.
 The fire was quickly extinguished and the barn and house survived the attack.

-There is speculation [says who?] that the first American flag was displayed during the Concord fight in Brown's backyard.
+There is speculation that the first American flag was displayed during the Concord fight in Brown's backyard.

 Also behind the house lies the historic ridge and stonewall used by the Minutemen as they first observed the Redcoats entering Concord, then later followed the British soldiers back to Boston.